-Using hummus in lasagna isn’t anything new.
-Remember my Skinny Vegan Lasagna?
-It’s kind of sort of epic.
+Using hummus in lasagna isn't anything new.
+One of my most popular recipes ever is my Easy Vegan Lasagna!
+It's kind of sort of epic.
 One for the books.
 For some inexplicable reason, combining tofu with hummus and nutritional yeast makes a mock ricotta that tastes better than ricotta itself.
-In addition to the traditional flavors I love, Oasis has some fabulous new flavors including butter bean dip, vegetable, fava bean dip, spicy Mediterranean, chipotle, and horseradish.
-Is it just me or is serious drool ensuing?!
+I love roasted garlic hummus here!

-PS–this recipe should work just fine without the veggies if you don’t have them on hand.
-Just don’t leave out the nutritional yeast!
-It’s really key for the “cheesy” flavor.
+PS--this recipe should work just fine without the veggies if you don't have them on hand.
+Just don't leave out the nooch!
+It's really key for the "cheesy" flavor.

 I'm SO pumped for you to fall head over heels in love with vegan lasagna that you'd never guess was cheese-less.